DJBrohawk/Party-Game/README.md

 The premise of this is to randomly select from a list of games, including Mario Party games, where a random Minigame will also be chosen.

-To keep things fresh, the idea is also to not have a game/event repeat.
+To keep things fresh, the idea is also to not have a game/event repeat for several rounds.

 Currently, only the Free for all part of the game is functional and is subject to additions.